March 13th 2018 Charlotte

 Registration: to enroll in this training, please click here or email Rose Doyle directly at rose[@]designthinkersgroup.com.

-DesignThinkers Group is excited to partner with Wily for the DT 2-Day Service Design Fundamentals Workshop in Charlotte:
+DesignThinkers Group is excited to partner with Wily and PDMA for the DT 2-Day Service Design Fundamentals Workshop in Charlotte:

 Wily is a design agency that delivers growth strategy, customer experience design, and product and service design.
 By taking a human-centered approach and using the tools of design, Wily helps organizations deeply empathize with customers and stakeholders, uncover powerful insights, develop breakthrough ideas, and rapidly prototype and test those ideas.
 Learn more at wearewily.com.